reenaxxraj/CZ4010AppliedCryptoProject/README.md

 **Basic Concept**:

 Asymmetric key cryptography should be used to establish identities and prove ownership, but symmetric key cryptography is likely better for the actual file encryption.
 By having clients handle all the encryption and decryption, the File Server merely acts as an abstraction over the database and a validator of requests.

+**Summary**:

+All files are signed by their owner and the file + signature is then encrypted using a AES symmetric key.
+The symmetric key is then encrypted using the owner's RSA public key.
+The encrypted key and file are then sent to the file server for storage.
+Whenever any user needs to retrieve a file, they will retrieve the encrypted file and their personal encrypted key from the server, decrypting the key using their RSA private key.
+The use the decrypted AES key to decrypt the file, verifying the owner's signature in the process.
+To share the file with other users, the owner downloads their encrypted key, decrypting it using their RSA private key to obtain the AES key.
+This AES key is then encrypted using the public key of each user the file is to be shared with, creating a unique encrypted key for each user.
+These keys are then uploaded to the file server for storage.

 <!-- Design -->
 ## Design